 The discoveries since 2010 when the program was launched have been extraordinary.
 In the first year of deployment the drop was 50% in crime and turned a reactive police response into a proactive police response by having the community direct police activities.
 Consistent 6 of 10 calls (60% of the time) people direct police to crime prevention related situations.
 This is a remarkable participation from the community.

-Currently we have 4 year research that will be published with the insights (2013-2016).
+Currently we have 4 year research that was published on July 21, 2017.
+CLICK HERE FOR A COPY.

 WHAT ARE PEOPLE IN THE COMMUNITY ASKED TO DO?

 The program asks the community to do three things:

 Unlike any other program, people become valuable members of the the crime prevention programs and partners with the police department.

 It is community centric and not police centric.
 The balance produces great results that can be analyzed and measured.

 Creating a “Proactive” police department takes a lot more than a simple crime prevention approach.
 Maximizing cooperation and collaboration from the community takes a well-trained force and a well designed program.
 Here are some insights in 2013 in Bensenville:

 Numbers for calls for police services in Bensenville, Illinois in 2013: